WormLabCaltech/mprsq/docs/_posts/2016-8-23-suppression.md

 The graph is interactive.
 Hover your mouse over the points to see more information about them!

-In the second graph, I plotted the *hif-1* phenotype versus the double mutant.
-In this graph, the line of best fit (see methods) is not statistically significantly different from 0, suggesting that *hif-1* mutant is statistically identical to to the double mutant.
-Therefore, we expect to see no change in the transcriptomic phenotype in this comparison (black line).
-Indeed, for most genes, there is no discernible trend!
-Once more, red points here indicate points that violate the epistasis model.
-Even these genes have no strong trend however.
- Therefore, we conclude that the *hif-1* mutant phenotype is not significantly aggravated by a second mutation at the *egl-9* locus, meaning these two loci are epistatic to each other.
-They evidence suggests they are interacting in a negative regulatory interaction.

-Notably, in both graphs there is a particular point (find it!) that seems to violate the genetic model in question!
-This transcription factor has the same phenotype in thet *egl-9* mutant as in the *egl-9; hif-1* mutant, whereas the *hif-1* phenotype is less perturbed (smaller fold change than in the double).
-In this case, a model in which *egl-9* inhibits *hif-1* is not supported.
-A more reasonable hypothesis for this particular case would be that this node is under (negative) control of *egl-9* and that *egl-9* is partially activated by *hif-1* and other players.

 <!-- Insert bokeh plot here -->
 <!-- Egl-9 is suppressed by Egl-9;Hif-1 DM -->
 <html lang="en">